Crocs, frocks & shocks: Classic Aussie flicks filmed in the Territory

 Queen of the Desert, which was directed by Al Clark and won the Oscar for Best Costume Design, shows off haunting arid Territory landscapes and opened the eyes (even to Australian), to the majesty of The Red Centre.
 A musical stage version debuted in 2006.

-This cult-favourite “giant crocodile” thriller was directed by Greg McLean as his follow-up to Wolf Creek.
+This cult-favourite “giant croc” thriller was directed by Greg McLean as his follow-up to Wolf Creek.
 When a river cruise tour is stranded in Kakadu National Park, the vacationers soon realise they’re being hunted by an 8 metre man-eating crocodile!

 The film features a star-studded Australian cast including Rhada Mitchell, Sam Worthington, John Jarratt and Mia Wasikowska.
 Filming took place on-location around Yellow Water Billabong, Katherine Gorge, and Arnhem Land.